 Passwords are your first layer of security when logging into your account, they can also be your weakest layer of security if they are a repeated, weak or easy to guess password.

-- Use complex passwords for your email and accounts, you can use random password generators, such as Lastpass Password Generator, which will also store your passwords for you.
+- Use complex passwords for your email and accounts, you can use random password generators which will also store your passwords for you.

 - Never give your 2FA code, username and password or sensitive information to someone on the phone or via email.
 CoinSpot will never request these details over the phone or via email.